SJ-SCM/SMARTFARM/README.md

 Variables
 =========

-1. Dew point: This variable has the unit of degrees celsisus, enter the whole number or decimal as input and convert from fahrenheit if necessary.
+1. Dew point: This variable has the unit of degrees celsius, enter the whole number or decimal as input and convert from fahrenheit if necessary.

 2. Temperature: This is also in degrees celsius in whole or decimal numbers.